 Meet our Women in Cyber

 Cyber Security has become one of the most popular and fast-developing fields in technology across the globe to date.
 Women currently make up 20% of the world’s population of Cyber professionals.
 Globally, Deloitte has been collaborating with clients and member firms to promote gender diversity in the Cyber Security industry and working towards closing the gap.
-The Cayman Islands firm is a leading example as to how Deloitte is working towards equal opportunity in Cyber roles, with over half of their Women in Cyber team having diverse roles at a leadership level.
+Deloitte is working towards equal opportunity in Cyber roles, with over half of our Women in Cyber team across the Caribbean and Bermuda region having diverse roles at a leadership level.

-Read Carly's profile below to learn more about the Cayman Islands Women in Cyber, the roles she plays at Deloitte, and how she is making an impact in the Cyber industry right now.
+Read Thelma's profile below to learn more about the Women in Cyber, the roles she plays at Deloitte, and how she is making an impact in the Cyber industry right now.

 How did you get involved in Cyber Security?

 My Bachelor’s degree was in Business Management and IT.
 I really enjoyed both Business Management and IT, so I was always 50/50 about which career path I would pursue.
 Ultimately, I was drawn to the ever-evolving world of IT as I knew that it would present a lot of exciting challenges and I was up for it.
 My move to Deloitte Bermuda came with an increased involvement in the cyber security space.
 I am involved in cyber security related engagements ranging from information systems audits, red teaming exercises, phishing campaigns, data privacy reviews , business impact assessments, cyber policy developments and reviews against industry best practice standards (NIST and ISO 27001) and ISO 27001 implementation and certification engagements.
 This has continued to build my interests in the field and continues to inspire me to want to be involved and stay relevant in the space.

 How long have you been in Cyber?
 What developments have you seen over that course of time?